Ocular Melanoma Treatment Options

 Although, currently, there are no approved systemic treatments for metastatic ocular melanoma, some providers recommend treatment with systemic agents, such as ipilimumab (Yervoy), that have been approved for cutaneous melanoma.
 Alternatively, there are ongoing clinical trials in which patients have access to systemic agents before they are approved.
 To learn about clinical trials, please visit the MRF's Clinical Trial Finder.

 - Immunotherapy: A type of systemic therapy given in an attempt to activate a person’s own immune system so that it will destroy any melanoma cells within the body.
-Unfortunately, response rates in ocular melanoma have not been well documented.

 - Targeted therapy: A form of treatment in which drugs are developed with the goal of destroying cancer cells while leaving normal cells intact.
 A targeted approach allows the classification of melanoma into different “subtypes” based on the genetic profile of the tumor.